rkoeninger/ShenScript/docs/interop.rst

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.

+.. function:: (js.decodeURI Uri)

+   Decodes a URI by un-escaping special characters.

+   :param string Uri: URI to decode.
+   :returns:          Decoded URI.

+.. function:: (js.decodeURIComponent Uri)

+   Decodes a URI component by un-escaping special characters.

+   :param string Uri: URI component to decode.
+   :returns:          Decoded URI.

+.. function:: (js.defined?
+X)

+   Determines if value is *not* :js:`undefined`.

+   :param any X: Value to inspect.
+   :returns:     A JavaScript boolean.

+.. function:: (js.delete Object Key)

+   Removes a key from an object.

+   :param object Object: Object to remove key from.
+   :param any Key:       String or symbol name of key to remove.
+   :returns:             JavaScript :js:`true` if the delete was successful.

+.. function:: (js.encodeURI Uri)

+   Encodes a URI by escaping special characters.

+   :param string Uri: URI to encode.
+   :returns:          Encoded URI.

+.. function:: (js.encodeURIComponent Uri)

+   Encodes a URI component by escaping special characters.

+   :param string Uri: URI component to encode.
+   :returns:          Encoded URI.

+.. function:: (js.eval Code)

+   .. warning:: Using :js:`eval` is even more dangerous than usual in ShenScript because it will be difficult to know what indentifiers will be in scope and how their names might have been aliased when code is evaluated.

+   Calls the built-in JavaScript :js:`eval` function.

+   :param string Code: JavaScript code in string form.
+   :returns:           The result of evaluating the code.

+.. function:: (js.falsy?
+X)

+   Determines if value is coercible to :js:`false` by JavaScript standards.

+   :param any X: Value to inspect.
+   :returns:     A JavaScript boolean.

 .. function:: (js.finite?
 X)

    Determines if value is a finite number.

+   :param any X: Value to inspect.
+   :returns:     A JavaScript boolean.

+.. function:: (js.function?
+X)

+   Determines if value is a function.
+This test will also work for Shen functions.

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.